 The Institute for the Scholarship of Teaching and Learning (ISoTL) was established by the UBC Vancouver Senate in May 2004.
 Its mandate is to support research, inquiry, and reflection on teaching and learning at the University of British Columbia.
-Since its inception, the activities of the Institute have evolved, and currently the following objectives guide specific ISoTL initiatives and programs:
+The following objectives currently guide specific ISoTL initiatives and programs:

 - Support faculty members in engaging in reflective practices and pedagogical research in the disciplines.